 4 metrics you need to know to calculate ROI on your marketing efforts

-1. Your current numbers
+1.)
+Your current numbers

 Before creating a promotion, ask yourself: Do you know where you’re trying to drive sales, exactly?
-Threat stresses the importance of knowing exactly what metric you want to effect—and no, it can’t just be a bigger bottom line.
+Threat stresses the importance of knowing exactly what metric you want to affect—and no, it can’t just be a bigger bottom line.

 “I like to tell people that not having detailed sales data is like getting into a car that doesn’t have a fuel gauge and doesn’t tell you how fast the car is going,” he says.
 Using data from a POS system can help create promotions that will impact specific line items.